-1. Kauleshwari Devi Temple.
 This temple is situated at the top of Kolhua Hill.
 It is said that this temple was built sometime around the 10th century.
-It is also considered as the birthplace of the Tenth Jain Tirthankara, Sitala Swami.
+It is also considered the birthplace of the Tenth Jain Tirthankara, Sitala Swami.

-4. Kolhua Hill.
 Kolhua Hill is another tourist destination that you can reach from Hunterganj by crossing the Lilangen River.
-Situated at an immense height of around 1,575 ft, the Kolhua Hill offers a very distinctive feel and vibe to the travellers visiting here.
-It, honestly, is one of the best places to visit in Chatra.
+Situated at an immense height of around 1,575 ft, the Kolhua Hill offers a very distinctive feel and vibe to the travelers visiting here.
+It, honestly, is one of the best places to visit in Chatra, Jharkhand.

 Chatra is a historical city located in the ‘land of forests and gold’ Jharkhand.
 From Delhi, Pune, Chandigarh, Mumbai, you will have to cover an approximate distance of 1,128, 1,673, 1,336, and 1,786 km respectively to reach here.

 The nearest aerodrome is the Gaya Airport.
 From here, Chatra lies at a distance of around 50-60 km.
 This airport is well connected with other Indian cities like Delhi, Pune, Chandigarh, etc.